apache/iotdb/docs/Documentation/UserGuide/4-Operation Manual/8-TsFile Usage.md

       // the number of rows to include in the row batch int rowNum = 1000000;
-      // the number of stringValues to include in the row batch int sensorNum = 10;
+      // the number of values to include in the row batch int sensorNum = 10;

       // add measurements into file schema (all with INT64 data type)